CBEP-SoCB-Details/LCWMD_Monitoring/Analysis/DO_Analysis_Summary.md

         chlorides, and follows a brief rise and rapid fall in water temperature.
--   Recovery in DO several days later (1/28/2016) corresponds to a drop in chlorides, and a BREIF increase on water depth, but there is no related change in temperature.
+-   Recovery in DO several days later (1/28/2016) corresponds to a drop in chlorides, and a **brief** increase on water depth, but there is no related change in temperature.
 -   Ongoing brief spikes in DO appear to correspond to drops in chlorides or conductivity, and very brief small blips in water depth.